sunderhus/dev-cinemapp/README.md

 ## 🧠 Challenge

-[x] Should be able to search movies.
+✅ Should be able to search movies.
-[x] Should be able do list movies.
+✅ Should be able do list movies.
-[x] Should be able to choose favorite movies.
+✅ Should be able to choose favorite movies.
-[x] Should be able to remove a favorite movie from the favorite movie list.
+✅ Should be able to remove a favorite movie from the favorite movie list.
-[x] Should be able to list all favorite movies.
+✅ Should be able to list all favorite movies.

 ## :construction_worker: How to execute